adibarra/adibarra.com/src/pages/posts/tamugd-writeup.md

 This project was a lot of fun to work on.
 I learned a lot about web development and what goes on under the hood of a website.
 Overall, I am thrilled with how the site turned out and hope that it will be helpful to students at TAMU.
 The entire project took me a few weeks to complete from start to finish.

 However, as with all projects, it is not entirely finished.
 There is certainly plenty of new features and improvements that I want to add to the site.
-I will be working on these in the future and will be sure to create a new post when I do.
+I will be working on these in the future and will be sure to write a new post when I do.

 If you want to check out the site, you can find it ~~[here](https://gd.adibarra.com)~~ (replaced by new version).
 If you have any feedback or suggestions for the site, feel free to reach out to me on the project's repo (<GithubLink repo="adibarra/tamugd-website" />) or by email at <EmailLink to="adibarra00@gmail.com" />.